-Northwest Passage is licensed by the State of Wisconsin and proudly affiliated with the following groups
+Northwest Passage is licensed as a Residential Care Center by the State of Wisconsin and is proudly affiliated with the following groups

 The National Association of Therapeutic Schools and Programs (NATSAP) “serves as an advocate and resource for innovative organizations which devote themselves to society’s need for the effective care and education of struggling young people and their families.”
 They envision a nation of healthy children.
 They work to inspire and advance the courageous work of programs like ours.